-Step 4: The view will get displayed on your blog/WordPress site webpage.
+Step 4: The view will be displayed on your blog/WordPress site webpage.

 Example 4: Arranging the Blocks

 WordPress Gutenberg editor provides the leverage to change the position of a block.
-And for it, two primary methods get offered.
+For it, two primary methods are offered.
 Let’s have a look at both of them.